Foil (fluid mechanics): Physics of foils

 A foil generates lift primarily because of its shape and angle of attack.
 When oriented at a suitable angle, the foil deflects the oncoming fluid, resulting in a force on the foil in the direction opposite to the deflection.
 This force can be resolved into two components: lift and drag.
 This "turning" of the fluid in the vicinity of the foil creates curved streamlines which results in lower pressure on one side and higher pressure on the other.
-This pressure difference is accompanied by a velocity difference, via Bernoulli's principle, so for foils with positive angles-of attack, and other than flat-plates, the resulting flowfield about the foil has a higher average velocity on the upper surface than on the lower surface.
+This pressure difference is accompanied by a velocity difference, via Bernoulli's principle, so for foils generating lift the resulting flowfield about the foil has a higher average velocity on one surface than on the other.

 A more detailed description of the flowfield is given by the simplified Navier–Stokes equations, applicable when the fluid is incompressible.
-However, since the effects of the compressibility of air at low speeds is negligible, these simplified equations can be used for both airfoils and hydrofoils as long as the fluid flow is substantially less than the speed of sound (up to about Mach 0.3).
+And since the effects of the compressibility of air at low speeds is negligible, these simplified equations can be used for airfoils as long as the airflow is substantially less than the speed of sound (up to about Mach 0.3).
+For hydrofoils at high speeds, of the order of 50 kn according to Faltinsen, cavitation and ventilation – with air penetrating along the strut from the water surface to the foil – may occur.
+Both effects may have a substantial influence on the foil's lift.